pulumi/docs/content/tutorials/abstraction-encapsulation/encapsulation/index.md

 {{% /choosable %}}

 Now, that's nice, but what if we need to make three different storage objects for three different use cases?
 Sure, we could copy and paste the code over and over, but that's not good practice.
-It introduces the possibility for errors, makes the whole codebase harder to maintain (what if there's an update to the policy versions that has to go out for security reasons?!?), and in general creates more headaches than it solves.
+It introduces the possibility for errors, makes the whole codebase harder to maintain (what if there's an update to the policy versions that has to go out for security reasons?), and in general creates more headaches than it solves.
 Instead, let's encapsulate the code into something more reusable.
 We could start out by creating a resource grouping for the kind of resource we wanted to use:

 {{< chooser language "typescript,python" />}}